idealista/apache_httpd_role/README.md

 Look to the [defaults](defaults/main.yml) properties file to see the possible configuration properties.

 Bear in mind that the role deploys the default Apache httdp config file.
-If you want to use yours (something that we strongly recommend), place it under the directory referred by the variable apache_extra_conf_template_path.
+If you want to use yours (something that we strongly recommend), place it under the directory referred by the variable `apache_extra_conf_template_path`.
 If you need any inspiration, a good template to start with could be the one in `tests/templates/apache/conf/httpd.conf.j2`.

 ## Testing